“A stylish witty collection with plenty of heart.” – Kirkus

-Driving under the Influence centers on man-crazy Natalie, a PR whiz, and her former grad school roommate Joey, an economist with no illusions.
+The title novella centers on man-crazy Natalie, a PR whiz, and her former grad school roommate Joey, an economist.
 In league with them are Juliet the landscape designer, Nan the housewife cum volunteer and Dana the radio journalist.
 Five women couldn’t be more different, but these Fifty/Sixty Somethings have a morale-boosting credo: friends support friends.
-And support is very much needed as crises come and go: seductive gurus, pushy kids, spousal abuse, sexuality surprises, widowhood, coronaries, sexism, auto accidents, ageism and ageless self-doubt, to say nothing of the need for reassurance after hope-crushing experiences like this encounter between Joey and the only interesting man she’s met in years :
+And support is very much needed as crises come and go: seductive gurus, pushy kids, spousal abuse, sexuality, coronaries, auto accidents, ageism—and men.
+For instance:

 “The bare shoulders do get kissed, and those tiny silk straps are soooo in the way.
 Somehow we reach his bedroom, where the clothes come off.
 Oh!
 Oh!
 Oh!
 I’m with a man who knows how to make love, which turns me into a gloriously amorous creature.
 Oh yes, I think!
 Oh yes!
 Yes!
 This was worth waiting for.
 But there’s waiting and waiting.
 Eventually I am getting impatient, frustrated, annoyed, because he is not ready, not ready, not ready, and I am.”